Constructing fractional Gaussian fields from long-range divisible sandpiles on the torus: Notation and definitions

 \subsection{Abstract Wiener Spaces and continuum fractional Laplacians}

 We need to define an abstract Wiener space (AWS) appropriately since the scaling limit will be a random distribution.
-Let us remark that we have to construct a different AWS than in \cite{Cipriani2016} since we are dealing with fractional Gaussian fields.
-Our presentation is based on \cite[Section 2]{Sheffield07} and \cite[Sections~6.1, 6.2]{Silvestri17}.
+Let us remark that we have to construct a different AWS than in \cite{Cipriani2016}, since we are dealing with general fractional Gaussian fields.
+Our presentation is based on Section~2 in \cite{Sheffield07} and Sections~6.1, 6.2 in \cite{Silvestri17}.